Climate of Valencia: Summer

 Summers in Valencia area are warm to hot (in the middle of summer).
-Regular temperatures above 20 °C begin as early as April, although in this month the sea temperature is still cool: about 15–16 C. The summer season ends normally around early October, as this month can see sometimes high temperatures below 20 °C normally by the end of the month.
+Regular temperatures above 20 °C begin as early as late March, although in this month the sea temperature is still cool: about 15–16 C. The summer season ends normally around early October, as this month can see sometimes high temperatures below 20 °C normally by the end of the month.
 The sea temperature in November remains mild - about 18 °C.

 July and August are the warmest months, with average temperatures around 30 °C during the day and 22 °C at night.
 In June and September the average temperature is around 26–28 C during the day and 18–20 C at night.
 In May and October the average temperature is around 24 °C during the day and 15–16 °C at night and in April and November the average temperature is around 20–21 °C during the day and 11–12 °C at night.

+In the summer months, humidity levels tend to be high (just like in many other seaside cities), which makes the weather feel stuffy and sticky, increasing the heat index.
+This makes the 30 C in Valencia may seem hotter than those in inland cities like Madrid or Córdoba.
+In July 2023, Valencia airport located in the suburbs recorded its highest average dew point temperature on record, with an average of 21.6 C, even exceeding 21.5 degrees, which were marked in 1987.

 Sunshine

-Sunshine duration is 2,696 hours per year, from 155 - average about 5 hours of sunshine a day in December to 314 - average above 10 hours of sunshine a day in July.
+Sunshine duration is 2,733 hours per year, from 158 - average about 5 hours of sunshine a day in December to 313 - average above 10 hours of sunshine a day in July.
 This is a bit above average for the southern half of Europe because in this part of the continent, sunshine duration varies from about 2,000 to about 3,000 hours per year.
 However, this is a 70% larger value than in the northern half of Europe, where sunshine duration is around 1500 hours per year.
 In winter Valencia has about three times more sun duration than in the northern half of Europe.